 - When changing batteries always replace both batteries and never mix battery types. - When installing batteries, the proper polarity, or direction, must be observed.
-(On both the inside of the case and on the circuit board in the battery compartment there is a guide for proper polarity or direction). - In addition, some ASFSTs have a battery cover with the proper polarity displayed on the outside of the battery cover.
-If your ASFST is equipped with this style battery cover you can also use it to verify that the batteries have been installed correctly. - After replacing the batteries, always power the instrument ON to verify proper installation if the ASFST does not power ON immediately remove the batteries and reinstall correctly or replace with a new set.
+(On both the inside of the case and on the circuit board in the battery compartment there is a guide for proper polarity or direction).
+In addition, ASFSTs have a battery cover with the proper polarity displayed on the outside of the battery cover. - The Alco-Sensor FST has both electronic and hardware polarity protection to ensure that incorrect insertion of the batteries will not damage the ASFST.
+The battery cover also provides hardware polarity.

+After replacing the batteries, always power the instrument ON and OFF to verify proper installation and that the sleep state is reset.

-SECTION VI TROUBLE SHOOTING & TECHNICAL SUPPORT
+SECTION VI TROUBLESHOOTING & TECHNICAL SUPPORT